IBM-Cloud/docs-services/README.md

 ```

 ### Headers and footers
-Bluemix needed to add copyright and metadata to the header of the HTML 5 output.
+Bluemix adds copyright and metadata to the header of the HTML 5 output.
 We have standard header and footer files that are called during transformation.

-####Anchor IDs Generated for all Headers
+#### Anchor IDs generated for all headings
-When the Bluemix Markdown parser transforms Markdown to HTML5, it automatically binds an anchor ID to all Header elements.
-Any time the parser transforms a Markdown file that contains a header, the HTML5 output of that header tag will produce an `id` attribute, with a value that is unique.
-Unique anchor IDs on headers provide writers with the ability to link directly to a sub-topic that begins with a Header.
+When the Bluemix Markdown parser transforms Markdown to HTML5, it automatically binds an anchor ID to all Heading elements.
+Any time the parser transforms a Markdown file that contains a heading, the HTML5 output of that heading tag will produce an `id` attribute, with a value that is unique.
+Unique anchor IDs on heading provide writers with the ability to link directly to a sub-topic that begins with a Heading.

-For example, here is a level 4 Header in Markdown:
+For example, here is a level 4 Heading in Markdown:
 ```
 ####Content references in DITA vs Markdown
 ```
-When the above Markdown is transformed into HTML5, the parser produces a unique id with a value that is equal to the name of the header:
+When the above Markdown is transformed into HTML5, the parser produces a unique id with a value that is equal to the name of the heading:
 ```
 <h4 id="content-references-in-dita-vs-markdown">Content references in DITA vs Markdown</h4>
 ```
-**Note**: Header anchor IDs are output by the Bluemix Markdown parser by default.
+**Note**: Heading anchor IDs are output by the Bluemix Markdown parser by default.
 No additional parameters or flags need to be passed to the parser when the command is run.

-####Changing an anchor ID on a Header
+#### Changing an anchor ID on a heading

-The Anchor ID is bound to a header by default, and it always uses the text of the header as its name, so you can always just link to that.
-However, any time you want to override the anchor tag of a header, you can use an attribute.
+The Anchor ID is bound to a heading by default, and it always uses the text of the heading as its name, so you can always just link to that.
+However, any time you want to override the anchor tag of a heading, you can use an attribute.
 See the Attribute section above for more details on using attributes.

-Example of default anchor bound to a header:
+Example of default anchor bound to a heading:

 Mardown source:
 `##Visualizing your data sample`